India and Chile plan to expand the PTA and include services and investment

 The India-Chile relationship is in a very good shape.
 We are celebrating 72 years of diplomatic relations this year.
 India and Chile have a huge framework of relationship, mutual understanding, cooperation, development of political affinities and we are constantly looking for new areas of cooperation.

 When it comes to trade, Chile has the privilege of being the only Latin American country to have a bilateral PTA with India from the Latin American region.
-It was signed in 2006 and expanded in 2017.
 We have finished the second round of negotiations for the new expansion of the PTA and of course, we see this as a very good opportunity for both countries to increase trade and boost investments and joint ventures.

 Expansion of Preferential Trade Agreement

 The original India-Chile PTA was signed in 2006 and expanded in 2017.
 We expect to go from around 2,000 tariff lines in goods to around 5,000 tariff lines.
 The agreement has fostered our bilateral trade, which has averaged US$ 2.2 billion.
 Still we have minerals such as copper and molybdenum accounting for nearly a half of the total export to India.
 But we are seeing more and more of other products like fresh fruits, dried fruits, chemical goods (like cellulose), pork meat, poultry and kiwis.

 As far as the PTA expansion is concerned, we are also working to include investments and services, which will be also very good for Indian companies and Chilean companies trying to enter into the services area.
 The current PTA covers only goods and it would be a good thing if we could also include investments and services as mentioned.